8 Detox Methods That Really Work

 By: Bulletproof Staff

-1) Sauna sessions
+1) Sauna for detox

 - They don’t get as hot.
 Traditional saunas heat the air around you, while infrared light penetrates and heats your tissue directly.
 You sweat in an infrared sauna at around 130-150 degrees instead of at 180-200 degrees so you can stay in for longer without feeling like you’re going to pass out.
 I’ve done 2-hour infrared sauna sessions (drinking salt water the whole time to replenish electrolytes and fluids, of course).